 These pairs can present higher rewards, but they also carry more risk, as altcoins tend to be more volatile than Bitcoin and Ethereum.
 Understanding these popular cryptocurrency trading pairs can help you make better trading decisions.
 Whether you’re into Bitcoin, stablecoins, or altcoins, there’s a pair for everyone.

 Selecting the right trading pair is critical to your success in crypto trading.
-Here are some factors to consider:
+Here are some factors I recommend considering:

 Market Liquidity